-Mr. Hughes is a member of the Board of Directors of Amyx Corporation, a management and technical solutions provider to government customers.
-He is First Vice President of the Board of Directors of the Elsie and Marvin Dekelboum Family Foundation, a philanthropic foundation (assets $65M).
-He is Chair of the National Advisory Council of the George Washington University School of Engineering and Applied Science.
+Mr. Hughes is a member of the Board of Directors of the GWU Medical Faculty Associates, Inc., an IRS §501(c)(3) not for-profit corporation that provides comprehensive medical care to residents of the greater Washington, D.C. metropolitan area.
+He is a member of the Board of Directors of Amyx Corporation, a management and technical solutions provider to government customers.
+He is a trustee emeritus of the George Washington University.
+He is a member of the National Advisory Council of the George Washington University School of Engineering and Applied Science and of the GWU Athletics Advisory Board.

 He is a former member of the Board of Trustees of The George Washington University (2002-2014), serving on five board committees and as chair of the Academic Affairs Committee.
 He served as a member of the Board of Directors of Life with Cancer (INOVA), a Virginia organization providing support to cancer patients and their families.
 Mr. Hughes served as a Commissioner for the Arthur S. Flemming Awards, awarded annually to outstanding mid-career federal employees.